CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 * `cogs/tasks.py`: contains repeating tasks
 * `cogs/utils.py`: contains common utility classes & functions used by the other cog modules
 * `db.core.models`: contains all the database ORM models to interact with storing information longer-term (between individual command events)
+* `tests/`: contains the complete test suite for TeX-Bot-Py-V2, based on the pytest framework

 ## Making Your First Contribution